Location & Position

 Segment V — Right Anterior Inferior

-Location: Lower part of right anterior sector
+Location: Lower part of right anterior sector, right side of gallbladder

-• Related to hepatic flexure of colon
+Related to gallbladder, hepatic flexure of colon, right kidney.

-Clinical Note: Common site for liver tumors; adjacent to gallbladder
+Clinical: Common site for liver tumors; adjacent to gallbladder

 VI